sbrunswi/sbrunswi/README.md

 - 👋 Hi, I’m @sbrunswi
 - 👀 I’m interested in data science, computational social science, human-AI teaming
 - 🌱 I’m currently learning new things, always learning.
 - 💞️ I’m looking to collaborate on on data science challenges on www.ironhacks.com; I want to turn this into an OSS community.
+- 💞️ I'am recently moving in autonomous system and UAVs; that is something super interesting as it is about control theory and AI/ML.
 - 📫 How to reach me sabine.brunswicker@gmail.com

 <!---